manithams/kube-symfony-demo/README.md

 ```
 ## Deploy Symfony Demo App with Helm
 1. **Deploy to kubernetes**: Navigate to Kubernetes directory and apply the follwoing `helm` command to deploy the application to cluster.
-- Note: If you are not using the MYSQL server not provisioned by terraform here, then makesure you have configuered correct values in the `kubernetes/symfony-demo-app-chart/values.yaml` and
+- Note: If you are not using the MYSQL server not provisioned by terraform here, then makesure you have configuered correct values in the `kubernetes/symfony-demo-app-chart/values.yaml`
 ```
 helm install symfony-demo-app ./symfony-demo-app-chart -n demo
 ```